• Skip to primary navigation

 Step 5

 Allow the dough to rise a second time.
 This took me just 2 hours on this summer day.
 If you want a longer fermentation, you can stick the dough into the fridge for around 12 hours.
 Lastly, preheat the oven to 450 degrees F with your Dutch oven in there.
 If you’re using a banneton, dump the sourdough boule onto a parchment paper.
 Score the boule using a blade or sharp knife.
-I just made a cross this time and cut across the boule twice.
-Once the oven is ready, place the parchment paper with the boule into the hot Dutch oven and bake the bread for 40 minutes with the lid on.
-Then, take the lid off and bake for 5 more minutes or until golden brown and crispy on top.
+The easiest design to do is a cross by cutting across the boule twice.
+I like to get creative and try out different designs, like this one.

 Basic Sourdough Boule Recipe